Eric Swalwell: Early political career

-After graduating from law school, Swalwell returned to California and worked as a deputy district attorney in Alameda County.
+From 2006 to 2012, Swalwell worked as a deputy district attorney in Alameda County.
 He served on the Dublin Heritage & Cultural Arts Commission from 2006 to 2008 and on the Dublin Planning Commission from 2008 to 2010 before winning election to the Dublin City Council in 2010.
 While he was running for the U.S. Congress, an anonymous group attempted to recall Swalwell from the city council, but the effort was later abandoned.